-After consultation with the respective dean(s), the Provost shall make recommendations to the President by November 30.
+After consultation with the respective dean(s), the Provost shall make recommendations to the President by December 15.
 The President will make recommendations to the Board of Regents for consideration and approval at its January meeting.

-X.B 3.
-Obligations and Changes
+3. Obligations and Changes

-The Provost shall provide the precise terms of approved sabbatical leaves to the faculty member.
+The precise terms of approved sabbatical leaves shall be provided to the faculty member by the Provost.